jonahanton/SSL_medicalimaging/readme.md

 | BYOL | https://storage.googleapis.com/deepmind-byol/checkpoints/pretrain_res50x1.pkl |
 | SwAV | https://dl.fbaipublicfiles.com/deepcluster/swav_800ep_pretrain.pth.tar |
 | Supervised_r50 | Weights from `torchvision.models.resnet50(pretrained=True)` |

+To download and prepare all the above models in the same format, run python download_and_prepare_models.py.
+This will save the prepared models in a directory `models/'. <br />

 We also evaluate the supervised pretrained ResNet18 and DenseNet121 models